gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/AipService.md

 Gets the device platforms in your organization that support the protection service from Azure Information Protection.

 ### [Get-AipServiceDocumentLog](Get-AipServiceDocumentLog.md)
-Gets protection information about documents that are tracked by Azure Information Protection.
+**Classic client only.** Gets protection information about documents that are tracked by Azure Information Protection.

 ### [Get-AipServiceDocumentTrackingFeature](Get-AipServiceDocumentTrackingFeature.md)
-Indicates whether document tracking is enabled or disabled for Azure Information Protection.
+**Classic client only.** Indicates whether document tracking is enabled or disabled for Azure Information Protection.

 ### [Get-AipServiceDoNotTrackUserGroup](Get-AipServiceDoNotTrackUserGroup.md)
-Gets the group for the users who must not be tracked by Azure Information Protection.
+**Classic client only.** Gets the group for the users who must not be tracked by Azure Information Protection.

 ### [Get-AipServiceIPCv3](Get-AipServiceIPCv3.md)
 Displays whether the MSIPC v3 service is enabled or disabled for Azure Information Protection.